Floating-point unit: Floating-point library

 When a CPU is executing a program that calls for a floating-point operation that is not directly supported by the hardware, the CPU uses a series of simpler floating-point operations.
 In systems without any floating-point hardware, the CPU emulates it using a series of simpler fixed-point arithmetic operations that run on the integer arithmetic logic unit.

 The software that lists the necessary series of operations to emulate floating-point operations is often packaged in a floating-point library.

 Integrated FPUs

 In some cases, FPUs may be specialized, and divided between simpler floating-point operations (mainly addition and multiplication) and more complicated operations, like division.
 In some cases, only the simple operations may be implemented in hardware or microcode, while the more complex operations are implemented as software.

 In some current architectures, the FPU functionality is combined with SIMD units to perform SIMD computation; an example of this is the augmentation of the x87 instructions set with SSE instruction set in the x86-64 architecture used in newer Intel and AMD processors.

 Add-on FPUs

+Several models of the PDP-11, such as the PDP-11/45, PDP-11/34a, PDP-11/44, and PDP-11/70, supported an add-on floating-point unit to support floating-point instructions.
+The PDP-11/60, MicroPDP-11/23 and several VAX models could execute floating-point instructions without an add-on FPU (the MicroPDP-11/23 required an add-on microcode option), and offered add-on accelerators to further speed the execution of those instructions.

 In the 1980s, it was common in IBM PC/compatible microcomputers for the FPU to be entirely separate from the CPU, and typically sold as an optional add-on.
 It would only be purchased if needed to speed up or enable math-intensive programs.